Houston Press: "Best Tutoring Company". 1-on-1 Tutoring by top Rice grads.

 Highly Effective Test Prep & Academic Tutoring in Houston, TX

-We require the most rigorous qualifications of our Houston tutors, in addition to a background check.
-Only a tiny fraction of those candidates who apply ultimately make it through our demanding interview process and become a Varsity Tutor in Houston, TX.
+We require the most rigorous qualifications of Houston tutors, in addition to a background check.
+Only a tiny fraction of those candidates who apply ultimately make it through our demanding interview process and become a Varsity Tutor.

 Harvard Law School, Columbia Teachers College, UPenn School of Medicine, Princeton, Yale, MIT, Stanford, WashU, Rice, Northwestern, Emory and many more top programs...

 You Receive A Customized Program And Personalized Tutoring

-Our knowledgeable directors choose your Houston tutor with your learning profile and personality in mind.
+Our knowledgeable directors help you choose your Houston tutor with your learning profile and personality in mind.

 Your Houston tutors have the tips, tricks, and customized lessons to help you meet your goals.